lv042/Weather-Wizard/docs/research.md

 To get familiar with good libraries which are offered in the Goland ecosystem, I can recommend the following Github page: https://github.com/avelino/awesome-go

-It contains a list of the most popular libaries and frameworks for Golang.
+It contains a list of the most popular libraries and frameworks for Golang.
 It is structured by category, so it is easy to find the right library for your use cases.

 https://madappgang.com/blog/backend-development-with-golang/